 Find out more about the SECLI-FIRM project highlights here:

-The Added Value of Seasonal Climate Forecasting for Integrated Risk Assessment (SECLI-FIRM) EU H2020 project will run for 45 months from February 2018 to October 2021.
-It aims to demonstrate how the use of improved climate forecasts, out to several months ahead, can add practical and economic value to decision-making processes and outcomes in both the energy and water sectors.
-The project will promote research advances in the most effective seasonal forecasts for specific applications, as well as the uptake of seasonal forecasts by industry, expanding the climate services market.
+The Added Value of Seasonal Climate Forecasting for Integrated Risk Assessment (SECLI-FIRM) EU H2020 project ran for 45 months from February 2018 to October 2021.
+It aimed to demonstrate how the use of improved climate forecasts, out to several months ahead, can add practical and economic value to decision-making processes and outcomes in both the energy and water sectors.
+The project promoted research advances in the most effective seasonal forecasts for specific applications, as well as the uptake of seasonal forecasts by industry, expanding the climate services market.

-SECLI-FIRM will provide accurate information to aid the implementation of relevant decisions to all levels of energy management.
+SECLI-FIRM provided accurate information to aid the implementation of relevant decisions to all levels of energy management.
 Meteorological variables have a significant impact upon many segments of industry, including the power price through renewable productions (solar, wind and hydro) and power demand, and on gas demand (especially in winter).

 Energy organisations, both involved in the project and not, will benefit from seasonal climate forecasts.
 Improvements in management decisions will ultimately lead to an improved supply-demand balance in the energy sector, and therefore to a more efficient energy system.
 This will be particularly useful in the renewable energy sector and with corresponding benefits for climate change mitigation.